 Base is a brand that’s taking steps to establish trust while collecting personal information.
 Base makes all-in-one home health testing kits that provide users with information to improve their health.
 Users take a quiz designed to help them choose test kits that will give them actionable recommendations.

 The first few questions on the quiz collect baseline information to learn what health concerns users want to improve.
-Then, before revealing which starter plan is the best, users are prompted to enter their names in order to make the experience more personal.
+Then, before revealing which starter plan is the best, users are prompted to enter their names to make the experience more personal.
 And here’s where Base takes a privacy pivot.
-If you’re not ready to share your name at this stage, you can use “Foo” instead.
+If you’re not ready to share your name, you can use “Foo” instead.
 So, there’s no pressure to share your name if you don’t want to.

 Image source: get-base.com/quiz

-The beauty of this experience is that you’re given a choice to continue somewhat anonymously until trust has been established and you’re ready to reveal who you are.
+The beauty of this experience is that you can continue anonymously until you’re ready to reveal who you are.

 Image source: privacy.twitter.com/en